Sicily yacht charter

 One of the largest islands in the Mediterranean, Sicily is a wild and beautiful place with a wealth of history and culture.
 Most people probably know Sicily for two things: Mount Etna and the Mafia.

-But there is so much more to Sicily than that, the Norman cathedral in Palermo, the beautifully preserved Greek temples at Agrigento and Selinunte, the baroque splendours of Noto, and the extraordinary Pantalica Necropolis, to name but a few things on any visitor’s must-see list.
+But there is so much more to a luxury yacht charter in Sicily than that, the Norman cathedral in Palermo, the beautifully preserved Greek temples at Agrigento and Selinunte, the baroque splendours of Noto, and the extraordinary Pantalica Necropolis, to name but a few things on any visitor’s must-see list.

 But Sicily does have its dark side, and centuries of oppressive foreign rule have made the Sicilians suspicious of government from beyond their shores.
 In the past they have relied on their own forms of justice, primarily meted out by Mafia Dons.
 The Mafia’s grip on the island has been loosened in the last few decades, but not entirely.
 Visitors however are unlikely to experience anything other than anti-Mafia graffiti.